The Advantages and Disadvantages of Indirect Exporting

 - Freight forwarders and logistics experts also might provide you with the names of EMCs that use their service, but because you probably haven't made a sale at this point, you probably don't have a working relationship with a transportation company.
 Ask someone you know who uses a freight forwarder or reputable international transportation company regularly.

-- Your first and possibly last resort is - again - to search the Internet for listings under "Export Trading Companies" or "Export Management Companies."
+- Again, your first and possibly last resort is to search the internet for listings under "Export Trading Companies" or "Export Management Companies."

 You might also use the services of an export trading company (ETC).
 ETCs are virtually identical to EMCs, but they tend to function on a more demand-driven basis, by which the demand of the market compels them to buy specific commodities.
 They usually have long-standing customers for whom they source products on a regular basis.